-This page describes the relationship between Google Cloud Platform Console projects and Cloud Storage resources.
-To learn more about Google Cloud Platform Console projects in general, read Projects in the Overview of Google Cloud Platform.
+This page describes the relationship between Google Cloud console projects and Cloud Storage resources.
+To learn more about Google Cloud console projects in general, read about Projects in Google Cloud.

 What is a project?

-A project organizes all your Google Cloud Platform resources.
+A project organizes all your Google Cloud resources.
+All data in Cloud Storage belongs inside a project.
 A project consists of a set of users; a set of APIs; and billing, authentication, and monitoring settings for those APIs.
 So, for example, all of your Cloud Storage buckets and objects, along with user permissions for accessing them, reside in a project.
-You can have one project, or you can create multiple projects and use them to organize your Google Cloud Platform resources, including your Cloud Storage data, into logical groups.
+You can have one project, or you can create multiple projects and use them to organize your Google Cloud resources, including your Cloud Storage data, into logical groups.
+You can have one or multiple projects.

 When to specify a project